 - Hear.
 What do family, friends, colleagues, influencers say influences this person?

 - See.
 What in her environment does she see as a role model?
-Who are her competitors?
+Which competitors are in her sights?
 What do friends and colleagues do?

 - Say and do.
 What is this person’s attitude towards others?
 What do they do in public?